kwdChan/pyscratch/docs/v1.0/asset-preparation-guide/index.md

     - Quite a bit harder to use compared to those above
     - Might be good for stick man animation?

+**A colour picker:**
+1. <a target="_blank" href="https://imagecolorpicker.com/color-code/ad8446">imagecolorpicker.com</a>
+    - A colour picker that helps you find the RGB values for your desired colour
+    - This particular colour picker shows you some recommended colour combinations and the name of the colour (that helps you conceptualise the colour)
+    - Useful for sprites creation

 If you are ready to spend a significant amount of time on learning and creating the art, you are advised to search for drawing tutorials on YouTube.

 ## Option 2: Find good images online